Robben Island: Access to the island

 Robben Island is accessible to visitors through tours that depart from Cape Town's waterfront.
 Tours depart three times a day and take about 3.5 hours, consisting of a ferry trip to and from the island, and a tour of the various historical sites on the island that form part of the Robben Island Museum.
-These include the island graveyard,the disused lime quarry, Robert Sobukwe's house, the Bluestone quarry, the army and navy bunkers, and the maximum security prison.
+These include the island graveyard, the disused lime quarry, Robert Sobukwe's house, the Bluestone quarry, the army and navy bunkers, and the maximum security prison.
 Nelson Mandela's cell is shown.

 Maritime hazard

 Seagoing vessels must take great care navigating near Robben Island and nearby Whale Rock (it does not break the surface) as these pose a danger to shipping.
 A prevailing rough Atlantic swell surrounds the offshore reefs and the island's jagged coastline.
 Stricken vessels driven onto rocks are quickly broken up by the powerful surf.
 A total of 31 vessels are known to have been wrecked around the island.

 In 1990, a marine archaeology team from the University of Cape Town began Operation "Sea Eagle".
 It was an underwater survey that scanned 9 nmi2 of seabed around Robben Island.
 The task was made particularly difficult by the strong currents and high waves of these waters.
 The group found 24 vessels that had sunk around Robben Island.
 Most wrecks were found in waters less than 10 m deep.
 The team concluded that poor weather, darkness and fog were the cause of the sinkings.

 Maritime wrecks around Robben Island and its surrounding waters include the 17th-century Dutch East Indiaman ships, the Yeanger van Horne (1611), the Shaapejacht (1660), and the Dageraad (1694).
 Later 19th-century wrecks include several British brigs, including the Gondolier (1836), and the United States clipper, A.H.
 Stevens (1866).
 In 1901 the mail steamer SS Tantallon Castle struck rocks off Robben Island in dense fog shortly after leaving Cape Town.
 After distress cannons were fired from the island, nearby vessels rushed to the rescue.
-All 120 passengers and crew were taken off the ship before it was broken apart in the relentless swell.
+All 120 passengers and crew were taken off the ship before it was broken apart in the swells.
 A further 17 ships have been wrecked in the 20th century, including British, Spanish, Norwegian and Taiwanese vessels.